| |

 This all depends on what good looks like for you.
 How much does life costs now and what would you like to do in the future?

-Once you know this you can work out what sort of income you might need from 300k and if there is any shortfall.
+Once you know this, you can determine what sort of income you might need from 300k and if there is any shortfall.

 Using the 4% safe withdrawal rate you can guestimate that 300k might give you an income of $12k per year for 30 or more years – but a lot can happen within that time so best to plan on the cautious side and not just rely on your 300k.